momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L13 - The Howling Maw.md

 ---

-### **"The Labyrinth That Devoured an Army"**
+## **The Labyrinth That Devoured an Army**

-_"They went in as warriors.
+>  _"They went in as warriors.
 They came out as whispers on the wind."_
-— Old Skallvik Saying
+— **Old Skallvik Saying**

 Among the Eternal Labyrinths, few names inspire as much terror and superstition as the Howling Maw, a cursed ruin buried deep within the Titan Highlands, where the mountains scream in the night and the wind carries the voices of the damned.
 Unlike most Labyrinths, the Maw has never been fully mapped, conquered, or understood.
-What is known is this: in 6E 711, it swallowed an entire army of 400 warriors, scholars, and adventurers, leaving less than a dozen survivors—all of whom were found blind, raving, and forever cursed by what they had seen.
+What is known is this: in 6E 4104, it swallowed an entire army of 400 warriors, scholars, and adventurers, leaving less than a dozen survivors—all of whom were found blind, raving, and forever cursed by what they had seen.

 This is the story of the Howling Maw, the greatest slaughter in Delver history, and the madness that lurks within its depths.

 ---

-### **🕳️ The Howling Maw: A Living Nightmare**
+## **The Howling Maw: A Living Nightmare**

-The **Howling Maw** was discovered by accident in **6E 709**, when a group of Skallvik beast-hunters, tracking a wounded frostbeast, followed its trail to a **gaping chasm hidden beneath layers of permafrost**.
+The **Howling Maw** was discovered by accident in **6E 3666**, when a group of Skallvik beast-hunters, tracking a wounded frostbeast, followed its trail to a **gaping chasm hidden beneath layers of permafrost**.
 At first, it appeared to be **nothing more than a cave**, but as they stepped inside, they heard **a sound unlike anything in nature—long, drawn-out howls, neither human nor beast, rising from the depths**.
 The frostbeast they had been tracking **lay dead at the entrance, its skull shattered, eyes missing, body frozen solid despite no visible wounds**.

 The hunters, hardened warriors all, **fled immediately**, returning to their clans with stories of a **place that breathed, a cave that whispered their own thoughts back to them**.
 Many dismissed it as **northern superstition**, but when **a group of Delvers from Halvask disappeared after entering the Maw in 710**, word spread.
 The Labyrinth was **real**, and it was **hungry**.

 ---

-### **🛡️ The Grand Expedition of 6E 711**
+## **The Grand Expedition of 6E 3666**

 When news of the Maw reached High King Thrain Ironfrost of Skallvik, he saw an opportunity for glory.
 A Labyrinth within his lands, unconquered, unknown?
 It could not be left to outsiders.
 He assembled an army of warriors, scholars, and Delvers—over 400 strong—determined to be the first to claim the Maw’s secrets.